rbarzic/nrftool/README.md

 nrftool
 =======

-A tool to flash and erase nRF devices
+A tool to flash and erase nRF51 & nRF52  devices

 Dependencies
 ------------